Short answer

 Use PrivacyStrip to clean photos locally in your browser, then upload the cleaned version to Instagram.

-- Open privacystrip.com.
+- Open PrivacyStrip's metadata remover.

 - Select your photos.